Bob-Z/AIRoR/README.md

 Launch:

-Make sure you have only 1 joystick !
+Make sure you have no joystick plugged in !

 AIROR.py <ROR binary> <Configuration file *.json>